-Following are the items you need to provide/bring when picking up your pet from us: - ALL PETS: Proof of ownership - a current Maricopa County license, veterinary records (within the last 18 months), or adoption or bill of sale from when you acquired your pet. - ALL DOGS: A properly sized collar, and ID tag with your name and number, and a leash.
+Following is the proof of ownership you need to provide before scheduling a time to pick up your pet - many people claim to be the owners of lost pets, so we require verification: - ALL PETS: Proof of ownership - a current Maricopa County license, veterinary records (within the last 18 months), shelter adoption form, or implanted microchip reflecting you as the owner. - WHEN PICKING UP: ALL DOGS: A properly sized collar, and ID tag with your name and number, and a leash.
 We additionally prefer that you bring a properly-sized crate for your dog to ride in for the trip home. - ALL CATS: A properly sized cat "breakaway" collar, an ID tag with your name and number, and a secure cat carrier.

 RETURN TO OWNER FEES:

-Owners are responsible for reimbursing for the cost of all veterinary care provided to the animal since the time s/he entered the shelter, an intake fee of $50 and a daily boarding rate of $40.
-All animals must be reclaimed Monday-Friday between the hours of 8:00 am and 4:00 pm.
+Owners are responsible for reimbursing for the cost of all care (veterinary, grooming or boarding) provided to the animal since the time s/he entered the shelter.
+All animals must be reclaimed Monday-Friday between the hours of 8:00 am and 4:00 pm; our shelter does not maintain public hours, therefore you must have a scheduled appointment time 24 hours in advance so that we can arrange for someone to meet you.
 If you feel that you are no longer able to keep your pet, you may choose to surrender your pet to the shelter and we will place the animal up for adoption.

 Under "Select a Campaign", scroll down to "Trapping Workshop".
 If you are on a mobile device, click anywhere inside the "campaign" field and a scrolling window will appear at the bottom of your screen.